Nikhil-Pachpande/web-scraper1/README.md

 # web-scraper1
-A simple web scraper to extrach the data and creating a dataset using BeautifulSoup.
+A simple web scraper to extract the data and creating a dataset using BeautifulSoup.